vamsireddysup/Combinational_Circuits/README.md

 # Combinational_Circuits
-Verilog Codes and Simulation Results of Basic Combinational Circuits
+Verilog Codes and Simulation Results of Combinational Circuits
-// Structural/Gate-Level Method
-// Behavioral Method